G. Gilmer Minor III, 82, a humble leader of a Fortune 500 firm, has died

 During his tenure from 1981 to 2005 leading the 140-year-old cornerstone of the Richmond business community, Mr. Minor shepherded its growth from a less than $300 million-a-year medical supply firm to a $4.82 billion powerhouse.

-“If you met him on the street, you’d never know he was head of a Fortune 500 company … he was the most humble, caring man,” his friend, Hugh Gouldthorpe said, recalling their 25 years working together – including that annual Easter ritual that still makes longtime company employees smile as they remember it.
+“If you met him on the street, you’d never know he was head of a Fortune 500 company ... he was the most humble, caring man,” said his friend Hugh Gouldthorpe, recalling their 25 years working together — including that annual Easter ritual that still makes longtime company employees smile as they remember it.

 People are also reading…